Bhushan1019/Bhushan1019/README.md

 ### 🔭Currently Working on

+* Developing a wordle game using react-native
-* Developing a ticket booking and confirmation Application using react-native
+* Developing a ticket booking and confirmation Application using react-native and Golang
 * Developing a Fintech clone using react-native

 ### 🌱 I’m currently learning